d2l-ai/d2l-en/chapter_recurrent-modern/seq2seq.md

-we will introduce attention mechanisms, which allow us to access encoded inputs without having to compress the entire input into a single fixed-length represntation.
+we will introduce attention mechanisms, which allow us to access encoded inputs without having to compress the entire input into a single fixed-length representation.

-Then to generate the output sequence, one token at a time, the decoder model, consisting of separate RNN, will predict each successive target token given both the input sequence and the preceding tokens in the output.
+Then to generate the output sequence, one token at a time, the decoder model, consisting of a separate RNN, will predict each successive target token given both the input sequence and the preceding tokens in the output.